yawencui/CMoA/README.md

 This repository contains the codes and protocols for "Generalized Few-Shot Continual Learning with Contrastive Mixture of Adapters".

-The dataset splits of the protocols are in the dataset file.
+The dataset splits of the protocols are in the dataset folder.

 The codes will be released soon.